 Goal and impact

-The Ministry of Foreign Affairs (BZ) is responsible for processing and assessing Short Stay Visa (QVV) applications for the Schengen countries.
-In doing so, BZ fulfils the admission (regular) task for the migration chain.
+The Ministry of Foreign Affairs (BZ) is responsible for processing and assessing applications for short-stay visas (KVV) for the Schengen countries.
+In doing so, the BZ fulfils the role relating to (regular) admission within the migration chain.

-IOB is used to estimate the expected intensity of processing a visa application.
-By estimating the expected intensity, the expected capacity commitment is meant.
-For example, conducting an additional interview or requesting additional required information.
-This estimate is offered to the consular officer in the form of a so-called track (fast, regular or intensive), together with additional relevant information.
+The IOB is used to estimate the expected intensity of the processing of a visa application.
+The estimate of the expected intensity refers to the expected use of resources.
+For example, conducting an additional interview or requesting further necessary information.
+This assessment is presented to the consular officer in the form of a so-called ‘track’ (fast, regular or intensive), accompanied by additional relevant information.

-The conditions for obtaining a visa are and remain the same for everyone, regardless of previous applications or those for which a sponsor has acted as guarantor.
-These conditions have been agreed between Schengen countries and laid down in the EU Visa Code.
-The use of the algorithm is supportive for processing a visa application, but never a ground for refusing a visa.
+The conditions for obtaining a visa are and remain the same for everyone, regardless of previous applications or those for which a sponsor has provided a guarantee.
+These conditions have been agreed between Schengen countries and are laid down in the EU Visa Code.
+The use of the algorithm supports the processing of a visa application but is never a ground for refusing a visa.
 The impact of using the algorithm is therefore minimal.

 Considerations

-It is not possible for consular staff to manually access all relevant information on the application.
-Thanks to the algorithm's advised track, they can estimate the expected intensity for processing a specific visa application and the associated file examination.
-This allows them to better estimate whether, for example, additional information is needed, or an additional interview should be conducted.
+It is not possible for consular staff to manually check all relevant information at the time of application.
+Thanks to the algorithm’s recommended track, they can estimate the expected workload involved in processing a specific visa application and the associated file review.
+This enables them to better assess whether, for example, additional information is required or whether an extra interview needs to be conducted.

-In addition, the processing of applications becomes more objective, as the processing is no longer based solely on the consular officer's judgement, but also supported by data.
-This creates a better balance between the available information and knowledge/experience of the consular employee.
+Furthermore, the processing of applications becomes more objective, as it is no longer based solely on the consular officer’s judgement, but is also supported by data.
+This creates a better balance between the available information and the consular officer’s knowledge and experience.

 Human intervention

-It is and remains up to the consular officer to decide the next step in the processing of the application and whether a visa is ultimately granted or refused.
-The track is thus only a supporting advice to the consular officer on the processing and never with regard to the decision to be taken on the application.
+It is, and remains, up to the consular officer to decide what the next step in the processing of the application should be and whether a visa will ultimately be granted or refused.
+The track is therefore merely a piece of supporting advice to the consular officer regarding the processing of the application and never concerns the decision to be taken on the application itself.

-The advised track is explicitly not a ground for refusal.
-After all, the consular employee has the entire file available for processing and, of course, previous experience and knowledge acquired by the employee.
-There is thus (meaningful) human intervention.
+The recommended track is expressly not a ground for refusal.
+After all, when processing the application, the consular officer has the entire file at their disposal, as well as, of course, their previous experience and knowledge.
+This therefore constitutes (significant) human intervention.

 Risk management

-In choosing the algorithm, the importance of transparency and explainability was decisive.
-The operation of the decision tree is insightful.
-Each step can be followed and thereby explained.
-On top of that, the rules are predetermined and do not change as long as they are not manually adjusted by BZ itself.
-This makes the algorithm verifiable: the tracks that follow from the algorithm are reproducible.
+Transparency and explainability were decisive factors in the choice of algorithm.
+The decision tree’s operation is clear.
+Each step can be followed and explained.
+Furthermore, the rules are laid down in advance and do not change unless they are manually adjusted by BZ itself.
+This makes the algorithm verifiable: the decision paths generated by the algorithm are reproducible.

-The final decisions on an application are monitored by BZ.
-These decisions are compared with the track issued by the algorithm.
-This monitors whether decision-makers are not 'blindfolded' by the track.
-In addition, a manual check takes place in case of a hit on a resource.
+BZ monitors the final decisions on an application.
+These decisions are compared with the track generated by the algorithm.
+This ensures that decision-makers are not simply ‘following the track blindly’.
+In addition, a manual check is carried out whenever there is a match with a source.

 Legal basis